-In this study all participants finally will receive a self-help CBT manual consisting of information (psycho-education) about sleep and cognitive-behavioural exercises.
+In this study all participants receive an online self-help CBT manual consisting of information (psycho-education) about sleep and cognitive-behavioural exercises.
 The techniques used throughout the self-help manual are all effective in reducing insomnia: 1) Stimulus control: patients should only go to bed when sleepy, use the bed and bedroom for sleep (and sex) only, maintain a regular rising time, avoid daytime naps and get out of bed and go into another room when unable to fall asleep within 15-20 minutes (return only when sleepy).
 2) progressive muscle relaxation.
 3) sleep hygiene education (improving health and environmental factors that affect sleep).
 3).
 Sleep restriction, whereby participants will stay only the time in bed that they sleep.
-4) cognitive therapy to challenge and dispute incorrect and unhelpful thoughts about sleep (e.g. I must sleep at least 8 hours, otherwise I\II be a wreck tomorrow).
-One condition will in addition to that receive minimal therapist support.
+4) cognitive therapy to challenge and dispute incorrect and unhelpful thoughts about sleep (e.g. I must sleep at least 8 hours, otherwise III be a wreck tomorrow).